iotbits-us/SensorModbusMaster/README.md

     - Value must be in two adjacent 16-bit registers
     - bigEndian or littleEndian can be specified, bigEndian will be used by default
     - Only "fully" big or little endianness is supported - that is both high byte and high word first or both low byte and low word first.
-- TAI64 (64-bit timestamp)
-    - Value must be in four contiguous 16-bit registers
-    - Value is always fully big endian
-    - Supported as if it were a 32-bit unix timestamp because the first 16-bits of the TAI64 timestamp will be 0x40000000 until the year 2106.
-    - See https://www.tai64.com/ for more details on this format type
-- TAI64N (64-bit timestamp followed by a 16-bit nanosecond count)
-    - Value must be in six contiguous 16-bit registers
-    - Value is always fully big endian
-    - Note that the seconds and nanoseconds are broken into two different fields.
-    - See https://www.tai64.com/ for more details on this format type
-- TAI64NA (64-bit timestamp followed by a 16-bit nanosecond count and then a 16-bit attosecond count)
-    - Value must be in eight contiguous 16-bit registers
-    - Value is always fully big endian
-    - Note that the seconds, nanoseconds, and attoseconds are broken into three different fields.
-    - See https://www.tai64.com/ for more details on this format type
-- byte (8-bit unsigned integer or raw byte of data)
-    - Must specify either the first or second 8-bit component of a single 16-bit register)
-    - By default, the modbus command for pre-setting a single register will be used (0x06).
-Set the forceMultiple boolean flag to 'true' to force the use of the modbus command for setting multiple resisters (0x10).
 - char (c++/ASCII style characters)
     - Characters can be in one or more contiguous 16-bit registers
     - Length of the character array must be specified